 - Upload module guides including assessment schedule and key submission dates prior to commencement of a programme. - Upload all lecture material or other class content before each lecture.
+The Educational Technologist will assist lecturers in the production of engaging learning activity in accordance with AP1.18 IBAT College Dublin standards for materials and resources.
 It is the responsibility of the Programme Administration Manager to check content has been uploaded and is accessible to the relevant learners.

-Forum activities in Moodle are used by lecturers, staff and learners for online discussions which promote collaborative working, engagement and interactivity with all members of the group.
+Forum activities in Moodle are used by lecturers, staff and learners for online discussions which promote collaborative working, engagement, and interactivity with all members of the group.

 The use of Moodle allows lecturers to provide and display content and allows users to access the content in a controlled, secure environment.
-It encourages communication and collaboration in learning tasks, thus encouraging cooperation and adding to the learning experience of the learners.
+It encourages communication and collaboration in learning tasks, thus encouraging cooperation, and adding to the learning experience of the learners.